32 Different Types of Moths in Oregon

 Three black lines run down the white fuzzy thorax: one down the middle and two on either side.

-These lines’ thickness varies from person to person.
-An orange-pink tinge can be seen in the hair near the face and on the upper legs.
+The thickness of these lines varies from person to person.
+An orange-pink tinge can be seen in the hair near the face and upper legs.

 Bright pink dots go down the “spine” of the abdomen, and these dots may even unite to form a line.